archywillhe/0a-Jekyll/_posts/2015-07-03-backup-your-code-every-n-minutes-with-git-and-watch.md

 ---
 layout: dailylog
 postType: dailylog
 font:
 postType: dailylog
 title: "Making backup for each line of code in your project every n minutes in case your code editor decides to revert some file back to its state x hours ago"
 metaTitle:
 metaDescription:
 publishedOn:
 updateAt:
 readingTime:
 published: 1
 coverImg:
 subtitle:
 subtitleBottom:
 extract: |
     ... and this looked like a great environment to code in (I enabled [vintage mode](http://www.sublimetext.com/docs/2/vintage.html) too so there are vim magic in it ;3 ) until I learnt that sometimes the text editor would revert some file back to its state x hours ago with no reason at all.

     It is a nightmare.
 (Imagine happily committing your code only to learn all that you've written & tested no longer exist in the current dimensions in space-time.)

     I still don't have a clue what is the cause.
 (I only have a few plug-ins installed.
 I don't think the plug-ins have to do with it.)
 But it has happened quite a few times and I have had my losses.
 Until I figure out what's causing the strange phenomenon and get it fixed, I need to start taking precaution.

     Here is a simple system that uses [`watch`](http://linux.die.net/man/1/watch) with the help of `git` to make backup of every single file in a directory every 90 seconds:

 ---

-I just reinstalled my OS X recently, which not only enabled me to re-experience the joy of owning a new Mac, but also fixed problems like waking up into a partially slumber stage with a black screen and a movable cursor that is somehow useless.
+I just reinstalled my OS X recently, which not only enabled me to re-experience the joy of owning a new Mac, but also fixed problems like waking up into a partially slumber stage with a black screen and a movable cursor that is practically useless.
 Since I was going to [`brew cask install`](http://stackoverflow.com/questions/27381531/how-to-install-sublime-text-3-using-homebrew) a brand new [Sublime Text Editor](http://www.sublimetext.com/), I decided to spend a bit more effort customizing it.
 After some googling and experimentation, these are my settings:

 {% highlight JSON %}